Algebraic models for classifying spaces of fibrations: Background and preliminaries

 \subsection{Affine algebraic groups and arithmetic groups}

-In this section we will collect the basic facts about affine algebraic groups over $\Q$ that are relevant to us, following mainly \cite{hoch71,mil17}.
-We are working over \(\Q\): all algebras, vector spaces, undecorated tensor products, affine schemes, \emph{etc.}, should be taken to be over \(\Q\) unless explicitly specified otherwise.
+In this section we will collect the basic facts about affine algebraic groups over $\Q$ and arithmetic groups that we will need, following mainly \cite{hoch71,mil17,serre79}.
+All algebras, vector spaces, undecorated tensor products, affine schemes, \emph{etc.}, should be taken to be over \(\Q\) unless explicitly specified otherwise.

 Recall that an affine algebraic group is a group object in the category of affine schemes.
 A linear algebraic group is an algebraic subgroup of \(\GL_n\) for some \(n\).
 It is a well-known fact that every affine algebraic group admits a faithful algebraic representation, \emph{cf.}~\cite[Corollary~4.10]{mil17}, so the notions of affine algebraic group and linear algebraic group essentially coincide.